AbstractMelon/Melonblock/README.md

 ## What is Melonblock?

 melonblock is a website made to show how you can unblock chromebooks.
 It also shows that no matter how hard you try, there will always be ways to get around
-- **About**: Thorium prioritizes storytelling and narrative over action and spectacle.
+- **About**: Melonblock prioritizes storytelling and narrative over action and spectacle.
 - **Use**: DO NOT USE IN ANY PUBLIC SITUATION.
 FOR EDUCATION ONLY
 - **Info**: Info is found from the creator, Abstractmelon